sebbacon/formexperiment/README.txt

 It also, in theory, makes it easier to build model updating functionality based around REST/JSON APIs and apply a form view later with a minimum of effort.

+Look at test.txt to see how it works.